sajari/docconv/README.md

     - 0: errors & critical info
     - 1: inclues 0 and logs each request as well
     - 2: include 1 and logs the response payloads
- - "readability-length-low" - Sets the readability length low if the ?readability=1 parameter is set
- - "readability-length-high" - Sets the readability length high if the ?readability=1 parameter is set
- - "readability-stopwords-low" - Sets the readability stopwords low if the ?readability=1 parameter is set
- - "readability-stopwords-high" - Sets the readability stopwords high if the ?readability=1 parameter is set
- - "readability-max-link-density" - Sets the readability max link density if the ?readability=1 parameter is set
- - "readability-max-heading-distance" - Sets the readability max heading distance if the ?readability=1 parameter is set
- - "readability-use-classes - Comma separated list of readability classes to use if the ?readability=1 parameter is set

 ### How to start the service
 ```docd -log-level 0   # will only log errors & critical info ```